StreakyCobra/gws/README.md

   those unlisted repositories).

         $ gws update

+* It can also clone a specified selection of non-existing repositories from the projects list, if you don't need all of them right now.

+        $ gws clone work/theSoftware

 * It can monitor all listed repositories in one command (uncommitted changes, untracked changes, branches not synced with origin, ...).